magicstickuk/multisite-post-duplicator/README.md

 == Changelog ==

+= 1.4 =
+* NEW: Signposting for networks where custom post types and taxonomies are not synced throughout.
+* NEW: Signposting for instances where user's 'Advanced Custom Fields Field Groups' don't exist in the destination site.
+* Improved performance of taxonomy duplication on linked posts.
+* Fixed issue where taxonomy terms would not copy in some senarios.

 = 1.3.2 =
 * Fixed issue with new ACF image functions not playing nice with 'linked' posts